 Enjoy!
 It’s a delicious, healthy way to start your day!

 This Blueberry Baked Oatmeal is a warm and comforting breakfast!
 Top with a dollop of Greek yogurt for an extra creamy treat.

 - 3 cups oats (I use a mixture of old fashioned and quick oats)

 - 1 teaspoon salt

-- Then stir the wet mix into the dry mix.
-Fold in the blueberries.
-Grease a baking dish, and pour the oatmeal mix in, evenly spreading in the dish.
+Stir the wet ingredients into the dry ingredients then fold in the blueberries.
+Grease a baking dish, and pour the oatmeal mixture in, spreading evenly.

-- Bake at 350 degrees for approximately 40 minutes (edges will be golden brown), until a knife stuck in the center comes out clean.
+Bake at 350 degrees for 40 minutes (edges will be golden brown) and cooked through.
+Enjoy!